-

 Ola Electric is steaming ahead of its rivals.
 It had 16,090 registrations in January, accounting for a 28.5 per cent market share.

 The rise of TVS in the electric two-wheeler sweepstakes has been pretty aggressive.
-According to an analyst report from Nirmal Bang, the company is planning to launch four to five in the next 12-18 months which will be in the premium segment and powered by batteries ranging from 5 KWH to 25 KWH.
+According to an analyst report from Nirmal Bang, the company is planning to launch four to five electric vehicles in the next 12-18 months which will be in the premium segment and powered by batteries ranging from 5 KWH to 25 KWH.
 This is in addition to the three variants of the iQube which are already in the market.

 This has enabled TVS to rise up from the third quarter of FY23 when it sold over 29,000 electric scooters to aim for the target of doubling volumes in the fourth quarter of 2023 so that it can hit over 1 lakh by the end of the financial year.

 TVS has declared that it already has bookings of over 25,000 electric scooters.
-As a result, contributed to 10 per cent of its scooter volumes (ICE and electric) in the third quarter of FY23.
+As a result, electric vehicles contributed to 10 per cent of its scooter volumes (ICE and electric) in the third quarter of FY23.
 But despite the spurt in sales over the last few months, TVS ended 2022 at number six in the pecking order, behind Ola, Okinawa and Hero Electric which had managed to hit, or were close to, a collective figure of 1 lakh registrations.

 From 6th in the pecking order last October, it has gone to fifth in November and now second in January.
 TVS has aggressively increased its footprint to cover over 100 cities and 200 touchpoints.
 In its report, Nirmal Bang says TVS may well monetise the electric vehicle to unlock value.